Chatterbox TTS Voice Channel

 ⚡ Upgrade to GPU Version (Optional)

-If your computer has an NVIDIA GPU with CUDA support and you have correctly installed the NVIDIA driver and CUDA Toolkit, you can upgrade to the GPU version for significant performance gains.
+If your computer has an NVIDIA graphics card supporting CUDA and you have correctly installed the NVIDIA Driver and CUDA Toolkit, you can upgrade to the GPU version for significant performance improvements.

 - First, ensure you have successfully run

-启动服务.batat least once to complete the basic environment setup. - Double-click the
+Start Service.batonce to complete the basic environment installation. - Double-click the

 Linux Manual Upgrade